Explore UAB

 • Prizes/Awards

-U.S. tax law requires UAB to withhold federal income tax from non-residents and report to the IRS so that all students and scholars receiving any type of payments from UAB must have a U.S. issued social security number or ITIN (Individual Taxpayer Identification Number) for tax purposes.
-In order to be in tax compliance with the non-resident tax withholding and reporting rules, UAB must be able to identify all payments made to all non-residents in the correct manner.
+Therefore, individuals who will receive any type of payment from UAB must have a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN).
+In order to comply with non-resident tax withholding and reporting rules, UAB must be able to identify all payments made to all non-residents in the correct manner.

 Payment TypeTax Form